DL4JY/ESP32-remote-Antenne-Rotor-Controller-with-WIFI/readme.md

 Funcions:
 Webfrontend for Calibration
-Webfrontend for the TCP port config - compatible with TCi-cluster and thetis Webfrontend - very simple for control.
+Webfrontend for the UDPP port config - compatible with TCi-cluster and thetis Webfrontend - very simple for control.